KesMath/.CS_Window_Applications/README.md

 ## SUMMARY
 This application is a clipboard listener that swaps the client's wallet address with addresses that are declared within the program.
-If the host does not perform his/her due diligence and sends their eth-based crypto while this application is running, those assets will have routed to one of the 10 preset addresses permanently!
+If the host does not perform his/her due diligence and sends their ETH-based crypto while this application is running, those assets will have routed to one of the 10 preset addresses permanently!
 Given the transparent nature of public blockchains, the victim will undoubtedly be able to see where their funds were transferred via block explorers such as [Blockchain.info](https://www.blockchain.com/explorer).
-As a warning, ramifications are not yet explored and there is a probability that there may exist some crypto forensic agency that can associate a wallet to an IP addresses so proceed with caution!!!
+As a warning, ramifications are not yet explored and there is a chance that there may exist some crypto forensic agency that can associate a wallet to an IP addresses so proceed with caution!!!